-L. Jiang and H. Tsai, "Predication of Ablation Depth and Crater Shape in Femtosecond Laser Micromachining of Wide Bandgap Materials," ICALEO 2004 - 23rd International Congress on Applications of Laser and Electro-Optics, Congress Proceedings, Laser Institute of America, Jan 2004.
+L. Jiang and H. Tsai, "Predication of Ablation Depth and Crater Shape in Femtosecond Laser Micromachining of Wide Bandgap Materials," Proceedings of the 23rd International Congress on Applications of Laser and Electro-Optics (2004, San Francisco, CA), Laser Institute of America, Oct 2004.

 Mechanical and Aerospace Engineering

 © 2004 Laser Institute of America, All rights reserved.